TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Transparent Payment Option

-This more recent approach keeps the buyer at the Merchant’s website during all the checkout process:
+This newer approach keeps the buyer at the Merchant’s website during all the checkout process:

 1. The credit or debit card data form is rendered on the merchant’s website.
 2. The credit or debit card sensible information never goes in a readable way to the Merchants backend.